We are excited that you are interested in applying to our Master’s program in Strategic Leadership towards Sustainability (MSLS).

 **For details about the official documents you must submit, please click here.

-- If your degree was awarded in Cameroon, Canada, Eritrea, Ethiopia, Ghana, Nigeria, or USA, an official transcript of record must be sent directly from your university in a sealed envelope, to the address above.
-If you cannot upload please note that you can post notarized copies of your degree and transcripts.
+- If your degree was awarded in Bangladesh, Cameroon, Canada, Eritrea, Ethiopia, Nigeria, or the USA, your official transcript must be sent directly from your university.

 SPECIAL ENGLISH LANGUAGE EXEMPTIONS